 sudo ./aws/install

-Generate Access Credentials
+Step 2: Generate Access Credentials

-- Head to AWS Security Credentials.
+- Go to AWS Security Credentials.

-- Click the button Create New Access Key
+- Click the button Create New Access Key.

-Configure AWS CLI
+Step 3: Configure AWS CLI

 aws configure

-Working with AWS CLI Commands
+Step 4: Working with AWS CLI Commands (Optional)

 aws help

-- List all the instances
+- List all the EC2 instances:

 aws ec2 describe-instances

-- List instances from other zone
+- List instances from a specific region:

 aws ec2 describe-instances --region=us-west-1

-- List S3 buckets
+- List S3 buckets:

 aws s3 list